 The correction of shunts resulting from partial anomalous pulmonary venous drainage has become an accepted surgical procedure.
 Surgical complications, other than those that were purely postoperative, have been rare.
-The present report details the case histories of three patients with unusual complications resulting from this type of surgery.
-Unilateral pulmonary venous obstruction and repeated infections occurred in one patient.
+The present report details the case histories of 3 patients with unusual complications resulting from this type of surgery.
+Unilateral pulmonary venous obstruction and repeated infections occurred in 1 patient.
 In another, obstruction of the superior vena cava resulted.
-In the third patient, an indaequate operation was performed when the site of partial anomalous pulmonary venous drainage into the coronary sinus was not recognized initially at the time of surgery.
+In the 3rd patient, an inadequate operation was performed when the site of partial anomalous pulmonary venous drainage into the coronary sinus was not recognized initially at the time of surgery.